 There are many types of writing jobs.
 Copywriting, novel writing and technical writing to name a few.
 All writers create content for commercial or artistic purposes.
 Perfect for people with solid skills in communication and a creative flair, this can be a lucrative and fulfilling job for life.

 A freelance writer can earn over $100k when setting their own rates, and the potential to start a business is enormous.

 Creative flair and good communication

 While there is no formal qualification required for a job in writing, having attended a writing course is highly desired by an employer or client.
-There are structures and formulas that, once you have the basic grasp on, take your writing to the next level once you have grasped the basics.
+Some structures and formulas take your writing to the next level once you have grasped the basics.

 “Take it from me, a freelance writer who has learnt her craft through short courses and on the job experience; a degree is not for everyone, and the lack of one does not stop you from achieving success.”